 If you ever hear another vessel, put out a call; immediately write down all the information they give.
 Wait several minutes to see if anybody replies and if nobody replies, reply to them yourself.
 Think about it for a minute, if you were in trouble it would be nice to know that somebody has heard you!

 The reason the other vessel may not be getting a reply may be because their radio isn’t powerful enough, so after you have initially acknowledged them, wait a few minutes and repeat the emergency call on his behalf, using the prefix… MAYDAY RELAY, MAYDAY RELAY, MAYDAY RELAY.

 Your radio maybe more powerful, or you may just be that little bit nearer to a receiving station than they are.
 It won’t hurt one bit to have two boats announcing that one is in trouble.

-A new emergency radio service being phased in to compliment the coastguard is the GMDSS system (Global Maritime Distress and Safety System).
+A new emergency radio service which compliments the coastguard is the GMDSS system (Global Maritime Distress and Safety System).